New Year Bumper Sale @ Rs. 1 X

 Interaction between Alcohol and Relivo Gel

-Due to lack of research, there is no information about the side effects of taking Relivo Gel with alcohol.
+Due to lack of research, nothing can be said about side effects of consuming alcohol while taking Relivo Gel.

 No, Relivo cannot be taken in stomach pain because Relivo has adverse gastrointestinal effects such as diarrhea, nausea, and vomiting.